 When most people think about slashing their food budget–the 7th SOS: Spot Opportunities to Slash— they pull out the coupons, but that isn’t necessarily “healthy eating.”
 Instead, if there is a nutritious product that you regularly use, call the 1-800 number on the label and request that company’s coupons.

 Here are some other ideas:

-Limit your paper products.
+10. Limit your paper products.
 Use a dish rag instead of a paper towel and a cloth napkin in a labeled napkin holder for each member of the family.
-Just wash the napkins after a few uses.
+Just wash those napkins after a few uses.

-Put leftover cooked rice or pasta in Zip Lock Bags and freeze; then microwave the bags for one by leaving the frozen bag slightly open.
+15. Put leftover cooked rice or pasta in Zip Lock Bags and freeze; then let thaw and use.

 16. With laundry, forgo fancy pre-washes and dryer sheets or softener.
 Just add 1/2 cup of baking soda to the wash and wash with detergent.
 You will have a better clean.

 17. Stretch juices by adding an extra can of water.